michael2012z/BitBible/markdown/JPS/files/Isa.md

 13. And he said: 'Hear ye now, O house of David: Is it a small thing for you to weary men, that ye will weary my G-d also?

-14. Therefore the L-rd Himself shall give you a sign: behold, the young woman shall conceive, and bear a son, and shall call his name Immanuel.That is, God is with us.
+14. Therefore the L-rd Himself shall give you a sign: behold, the young woman shall conceive, and bear a son, and shall call his name Immanuel.

 15. Curd and honey shall he eat, when he knoweth to refuse the evil, and choose the good.